pandas-dev/pandas/doc/source/indexing.rst

     The following is largely relevant for those actually working on the pandas codebase.
 And the source code is still the best place to look at the specifics of how things are implemented.

+In pandas there are 3 distinct objects which can serve as valid containers for the axis labels:

+  - ``Index``: the generic "ordered set" object, an ndarray of object dtype assuming nothing about its contents.
+The labels must be hashable (and likely immutable) and unique.
+Populates a dict of label to location in Cython to do :math:`O(1)` lookups.
+  - ``MultiIndex``: the standard hierarchical index object
+  - ``DateRange``: fixed frequency date range generated from a time rule or DateOffset.
+An ndarray of Python datetime objects

+The motivation for having an ``Index`` class in the first place was to enable different implementations of indexing.
+This means that it's possible for you, the user, to implement a custom ``Index`` subclass that may be better suited to a particular application than the ones provided in pandas.
+For example, we plan to add a more efficient datetime index which leverages the new ``numpy.datetime64`` dtype in the relatively near future.

+From an internal implementation point of view, the relevant methods that an ``Index`` must define are one or more of the following (depending on how incompatible the new object internals are with the ``Index`` functions):

+  - ``get_loc``: returns an "indexer" (an integer, or in some cases a slice object) for a label
+  - ``slice_locs``: returns the "range" to slice between two labels
+  - ``get_indexer``: Computes the indexing vector for reindexing / data alignment purposes.
+See the source / docstrings for more on this
+  - ``reindex``: Does any pre-conversion of the input index
+  - ``union``, ``intersection``: computes the union or intersection of two Index objects
+  - ``insert``: Inserts a new label into an Index, yielding a new object
+  - ``delete``: Delete a label, yielding a new object
+  - ``drop``: Deletes a set of labels
+  - ``take``: Analogous to ndarray.take